 - Rationalization.
 Thieves will typically rationalize their reasons to steal.
 They may tell themselves, "I deserve a raise, or I am just going to borrow the money and pay it back."

-Regardless of the size of your practice, TMA Practice Consulting can conduct an embezzlement risk review to help identify internal control policies that may expose the practice to risk for embezzlement.
+Is your practice at risk for one of these embezzlement schemes?
+Regardless of the size of your practice, TMA Practice Consulting can conduct an embezzlement risk review to help identify internal control policies that may expose the practice to risk for embezzlemen